DSCxUQ/notes/1-CLI.md

 ## Connecting to other computers (`ssh`, `scp`)

 Alright!
 Now for a command I promise you will use often. `ssh`, or *secure shell*, is a method of remotely logging into computers.
-In this case, I want to be able to log into MOSS, UQ's student access comptuer, so that I can work on my C programming assignment!
+In this case, I want to be able to log into `moss`, UQ's student access computer, so that I can work on my C programming assignment!
 There are a few aspects to this command:

 `ssh user@address`

 or for moss... `ssh s1234567@moss.labs.eait.uq.edu.au`

-If the server then requires a password, you will be asked to type it!
-This can get very tiring over time however, so we use `ssh-keygen` for automatic logins!
-For the sake of time, I won't cover this topic, but I recommend following [TheGeekDiary's](https://www.thegeekdiary.com/using-the-ssh-keygen-command-in-linux/) tutorial on the topic.
+If the server requires a password, you will be asked to type it.
+However, this can get very tiring over time.
+One alternative is to use SSH keys to log on (see `ssh-keygen` and [TheGeekDiary's](https://www.thegeekdiary.com/using-the-ssh-keygen-command-in-linux/) tutorial on the topic).

 So, we've gone and created a file that we want to copy from the remote computer to our local machine.
-We can use `scp`, or *secure copy* to move files between the machines, with the format:
+We can use `scp`, or *secure copy* to move files between the machines, using the following formats:

-***Copy the file "foobar.txt" from a remote host to the local host***
+***To copy the file "foobar.txt" from a remote host to the local host***

 ```sh
 $ scp user@host:foobar.txt /path/to/directory
 ```

-***Copy the file "foobar.txt" from the local host to a remote host***
+***To copy the file "foobar.txt" from the local host to a remote host***

 ```sh
 $ scp foobar.txt user@host:/path/to/directory
 ```

 That should be enough information to get you working on remote hosts efficiently!
-I also reccommend using `remote deploy` options on IDEs such as VSCODE or any JetBrains flavour to prevent repeatedly using `scp` to copy assignment files - I have seen many people lose precious work to this!
+I also recommend using `remote deploy` options on IDEs such as VSCode or any JetBrains flavour to prevent repeatedly using `scp` to copy assignment files - I have seen many people lose precious work to this!

 ## Version control (Git)